Families Find Friendly Resorts in Sonoma

 Individual cottages blend harmoniously into the stunning landscape of ancient apple orchards, bamboo groves, grassy meadows, and beautifully landscaped gardens.

-A century-old guest ranch, Dawn Ranch Lodge was renamed in 2006 in celebration of the rare Dawn Redwood, of which there are two mature trees on the grounds.
+A century-old guest ranch, Dawn Ranch Lodge was renamed in 2006 in celebration of the rare Dawn Redwood; two mature trees are on the grounds.
 Originally believed to be extinct for over 15 million years, the Dawn Redwood was rediscovered in the 1940s growing in remote provinces in China, and a handful of saplings were reintroduced to North America.
 The 70-year-old trees grew from these original saplings.

 16467 Highway 116, Guerneville, CA 95446, 707-869-0656